alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h5> Session Usage Across Pages: </h5>

-1) In login.php, sessions manage user login status and role, directing users to appropriate pages based on their roles.
+1) In index.php, sessions manage user login status and role, directing users to appropriate pages based on their roles.
 2) In admin.php, sessions ensure only users with admin roles can access and manage user data.
 3) The auth_session.php file typically includes functions that check and maintain session state, providing a consistent way to verify user authentication and roles across different pages.